swaty1681/task-management-system/README.md

 # task-management-system
-A PHP based Task Management System
+TMS or Task Management System is a software that manages tasks and works!